cheap-glitch/vim.help/README.md

 best sources to learn about Vim.
 Sadly, it's often overlooked by both beginners and regular users alike.

-There already  exists a  mirror of  the doc online,  but it  doesn't do  much to improve the reading  experience.
-The goal of **vim.help** is  to make Vim's docs more pleasant to browse and peruse.
+There already exists  [a mirror of the doc  online](https://vimhelp.org), but it doesn't do much  to improve the reading experience.
+The  goal of **vim.help** is to make Vim's docs pleasant to both browse and peruse.

 ## About Vim's help
 Vim's help is split into two sections: a user manual and a reference manual.